ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     > A backup job processes these retention options in a certain order.
 First goes the `Keep Last` option, then `Hourly`, `Daily`, etc. In other words, each option is a level of restriction that supersedes the previous one.
     For example, if you set the job to keep the `Last` 30 backups, but also to keep only the ones from the last 5 hours, the `Hourly` restriction will apply to the 30 backups left by the `Last` rule.

     Also notice also the warning found almost at the window's bottom.
-It tells you that, if you don't specify anything in this tab, the retention policy applied in this backup job will be the one specified in the backup storage, or the one set in some `vzdump.conf` configuration file suppossedly found in "the node" (which one if you've chosen the option `All` and you have a Proxmox VE cluster with several of them?).
+It tells you that, if you don't specify anything in this tab, the retention policy applied in this backup job will be the one specified in the backup storage, or the one set in some `vzdump.conf` configuration file supposedly found in "the node" (which one if you've chosen the option `All` and you have a Proxmox VE cluster with several of them?).

 7. After learning what the `Retention` tab is, let's set a retention policy for this backup job.